kubeflow/website/content/docs/started/getting-started-gke.md

      The value of this variable becomes the name of your deployment.
      The contents of this directory are described in the next section.
    * **${PROJECT}** - the _name_ of the GCP project where you want kubeflow deployed to.
+   * During init you need to choose to use **EITHER** IAP or basic auth.
+   * `kfctl generate all` will try to fetch user email address from your credential.
+If it can't find a valid email address, you need to pass a valid email address with flag `--email <your email address>`.
+This email address will be admin of your deployment.

 1. Check the resources deployed in namespace `kubeflow`: